aliciahlavac/Project_4/README.md

 # Loan Approval Prediction

 Loans are a very important part of financial institutions.
 By analyzing loans, decisions can be made to save the institution a lot of money while keeping their customer satisfaction up.
-Using a dataset from India, the following questions drove the research for this project:
+Using a dataset from India (found at https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset/data), the following questions drove the research for this project:
 * What factors influence loan approval?
 * Does credit history specifically impact the loan approval decision?
 * What role does employment type (self-employed versus non self-employed) play in loan approval?